nguyeqa/nguyeqa/README.md

 **Build Electric Vehicle and Robotic in real hardware that moves safe and sound.**

+## Current
 🏎️ Active member of the FSAE team at the University of Cincinnati where we design, build and optimize a formula-style electric race car.

 🤖 Currently interning at Sensory Robotics, designing safety systems for industrial robots

+## 🕊️ Serving Those Who Kept the Peace
+🏥 Previously at FFE Inc, designing VA hospital facilities for veterans who served for the peace of the United States.
+🎖️ Honored to be a member of Society of American Military Engineers (SAME)